bonsai-team/matam/README.md

 * automake
 * google sparse hash library (sparsehash paquet on debian)
-* Bamtools library (http://github.com/pezmaster31/bamtools, provided as a submodule of matamog)
+* Bamtools library (http://github.com/pezmaster31/bamtools, provided as a submodule of matam)
 * zlib
 * (optional but suggested) the jemalloc memory allocator